 ★ Teleconference Only Event ★

-There will be a brief Q&A session after both gentlemen speak.
-Attendees may submit questions using one of the options below.
+There will be a brief Q&A session at the end of the program.
+Attendees may submit questions using one of the options below:

 - Email at firstname.lastname@example.org

 - Please indicate which speaker your question is for.

 - Joseph Jacob, Middle East Committee Vice Chair

 - Gigi Nikpour, International Human Rights Committee Senior Advisor